ahzs645/template-printer/README.md

 The container serves the compiled React app and API from Express on port 3000.

+When using `docker compose` (or Komodo), set `PUBLIC_PORT` to a value >= 1024 (3200 by default) because rootless Docker daemons cannot publish privileged ports.
+The application inside the container still listens on `PORT`.

 ## Project Layout

 - `backend/` – Express API, SQLite database, and static asset hosting.